St-vn/roblox-scripting/README.md

 print(next(table, "hello")) -- bruh moment
 ```
 I don't want to get too far into factory iterators and stuff though, those are some more advanced concepts.
 So that would be enough for iterators for now.

+### 5.4 Table library

+The table library is useful because it allows you to manipulate tables even more.

+1. table.create
+    This creates an array with preallocated memory